ClearSpring Pharmacy Horizontal Logo

 • Fungating tumors

 To help with this, topical metronidazole is included in medications.
-This has been used to eliminate odors and greatly improve the patient’s quality of life.
-Exudate (built-up fluid) and associated cellulitis may also decrease significantly with appropriate topical therapy.
+This has been used to eliminate odors and significantly improve the patient’s quality of life.

 Contact Us for Compounded Medications for Dermatology